 “Sayyed Moqtada al-Sadr sends you his greetings, and I am going to read his sermon to you now,” he said as thousands of men raised their fists in the air and screamed al-Sadr’s name.

 Addressing US President George Bush, a usual butt of criticism in al-Sadr’s sermons, Khafaji said: “People are being killed and you are riding your bicyle like a child.
+Have you no shame?
+You have dug your tomb with your own hand.”

 “The people of Iraq rise up and fight for independence of your country.
 Don’t believe the lies of the infidels and their agents who tell you that resistance is terror,” he added.